jeev20/MicrosoftTeamsNotifier_Robocorp/README.md

 ## Preconditions
-Ensure you setup your Robocorp Lab instance to be able to run this robot in attended mode or use the Robocorp assistant.
+Ensure you setup your VS Code instance to be able to run this robot in attended mode or use the Robocorp assistant.
-Clone this repository and ensure your RCC in Robocorp lab is connected to your python instance.
-Robocorp Lab will parse the conda.yaml file to install all dependecies for this project using pip.
+Clone this repository and ensure your RCC in VS Code and extensions is connected to your python instance.
+VS Code and extensions will parse the conda.yaml file to install all dependecies for this project using pip.

 ## Running the script